 CE (and eventually FDA) approval for breathing disturbances is a big deal.

 The Respiratory Scan measures your heart rate, heart rate variability, respiratory rate, and oxygen saturation levels.
 This combination supposedly gives you an accurate overview of how many breathing disturbances you experienced overnight.
-I have always fallen in the “few” category, but Health Mate gives you details on what to do if you were to experience more breathing disturbances than normal.
+I have always fallen in the “few” category, but Health Mate gives you details on what to do if you experience more breathing disturbances than normal.
 0-30 disturbances fall in the “few” category, 30-60 are rated “moderate,” and 60-100 are rated “high.”
-There are also in-app tests you can take (Epworth and STOP-Bang) if you’d like to do some investigating into your daytime sleepiness.
+You can also take in-app tests (Epworth and STOP-Bang) if you’d like to do some investigating into your daytime sleepiness.

 For some people, the importance of having access to a device that could potentially warn you of sleep apnea symptoms cannot be overstated.
 Sleep apnea detection isn’t currently available in many consumer-grade wearables.
-And come Q4, the ScanWatch will be CE-certified for sleep apnea detection.
-That’s big news.
+As of late April 2021, the ScanWatch is still waiting to be CE-certified for sleep apnea detection.

 On top of sleep apnea detection, the ScanWatch will record your sleep duration, depth, regularity, and interruptions overnight.
 It combines all of these metrics to create a sleep score from 1-100.
 Withings’ sleep scores have been spot-on for me, and numbers appear to line up with my other favorite sleep tracker, the Fitbit Charge 4.
 And while the ScanWatch will give you deep and light sleep analysis, it omits REM sleep.
 Withings says its wearables aren’t able to track that metric at this time.
 An odd omission, to be sure, since this is the same company that makes high-end sleep tracking mats.

-There’s also an optical heart rate sensor on board that offers continuous tracking throughout the day.
+There’s an optical heart rate sensor on board that offers continuous tracking throughout the day.
 It records every 30 minutes.
-Health Mate does a good job at not only displaying your daily heart rate, but any time it recorded a lower- or higher-than-average number.
+Health Mate does a good job at not only displaying your daily heart rate but any time it recorded a lower- or higher-than-average number.

 I tested the ScanWatch’s heart rate sensor against the Garmin Fenix 6 Pro and Wahoo Tickr X chest strap during a 5.3-mile run.
 See the screenshots below.